 Assorted Bread Things

 Sullivan Street is a bakery that normally sells wholesale to various restaurants around town, meaning you can’t just walk in and ask for a loaf of sourdough.
 But lately they’ve been having bake sales every Saturday from 9am-1pm, where you can walk right up, point to something, and take it home with you.
-We stopped by last Saturday and got a box full of wonderful things, like sweet and savory canotto, pizza, and loaves of sourdough and focaccia.
+I stopped by last Saturday and got a box full of wonderful things, like sweet and savory canotto, pizza, and loaves of sourdough and focaccia.
 It was all just lovely - and you should carve some time next Saturday to go see for yourself.

 Glaser Organic Farms

-We gave this mango salsa from Glaser Organic Farms a shoutout in our guide to Specialty Grocery Stores To Check Out When You’re Sick Of Publix, but we just picked up some more this week and can still confirm that it is quite possibly the best thing that anyone in Miami is doing with a mango.
+I gave this mango salsa from Glaser Organic Farms a shoutout in our guide to Specialty Grocery Stores To Check Out When You’re Sick Of Publix, but we just picked up some more this week and can still confirm that it is quite possibly the best thing that anyone in Miami is doing with a mango.
 This little tupperware container has mangoes, cilantro, lemon juice, and jalapeno.
 It’s a little sweet, salty, acidic, and spicy - and tastes as fresh as you’d expect from a store with the word “farm” in it.
 Bring this and a bag of good tortilla chips to a friend and they might propose to you.

 Tempura Beech Mushroom